wking/swc-boot-camps/ScientificPython.md

                     max_count = patients[p, t]
             total += max_count
             num += 1
-    print 'result', total / num
+    print 'result', total / num # We expect 17.5757575758
-    result 17.5757575758

 On the other hand, the expression:

     np.average(np.max(patients[ patients[:, 1] == 0], 1))

 is efficient, but does take a bit of practice to read, and it's very easy to fail to notice the difference between == and !=, or axis 0 versus axis 1, when they're buried inside a complex expression.

+We'll look more at readability in our session on Good programming practice.

 ## Visualization and matplotlib

 The mathematician Richard Hamming once said, "The purpose of computing is insight, not numbers," and the best way to develop insight is often to visualize data.
 Visualization deserves an entire lecture (or course) of its own, but we can explore a few features of Python's 2D plotting library, [matplotlib](http://matplotlib.org), here.

-First let us import matplotlib:

-    from matplotlib import pyplot as plt
+When we run IPython with `--pylab` the Matplotlib module, `pyplot`, is already loaded and available under the alias `plt`.

 Now let us plot our patient data:

     plt.imshow(patients)
     plt.show()

 This plot shows how the white cell counts rise and fall for our patients over the 40 day period.
 They seem to rise and fall quite predictably.

+Let's close that figure.

+    plt.close()

-Let's take a look at the average degree of infection over time:
+Let's now take a look at the average degree of infection over time:

     n_patients, n_days = patients.shape
     dates = range(n_days)
     print dates
     avg_infection = np.average(patients, 0)

-    plt.figure(2)
     plt.plot(dates, avg_infection)
     plt.show()